Contents

 As noted earlier, we don’t want to press the shutter release button with our hand as this will result in the camera moving slightly and ruining our image.

 One easy way to avoid this is to use a shutter release delay so that once you press the button it counts down from 3 or 10 seconds before shooting.
-This can usually be done with your camera’s internal settings but also with an external remote shutter release or intervalometer.

 The other option is to program your camera to take multiple shots of the same composition with the intention of stacking them later.
 Again, this can often be done within the camera:

-Either way, what you want to do is program it to take multiple shots using your settings calculated earlier (ideally with the NPF Rule).
+What you want to do is program it to take multiple shots using your settings calculated earlier (ideally with the NPF Rule).

 You can specify the number of shots and the interval between each shot.
 The interval is important as it takes your camera a few seconds after a shot to deal with the internal processing.